-In order to qualify for the Child Tax Credit the child must fulfill the following requirements as a dependent.
+In order to qualify for the Earned Income Tax Credit the child must fulfill the following requirements as a dependent.

 - If filling jointly, at the end of the year, the child must be under the age of 19 or should be younger than the qualified filing parents.

 - Or under the age of 24 as well as a fulltime student who has lived in a parents' place of residence for at least 6 months of the tax year.

 - The qualifying child can be of any age group if he/she is disabled (completely or partially).

 A payment to or from a spouse or former spouse under a divorce or separation instrument.
 It does not include voluntary payments that are not made under a divorce or separation instrument.

 An employer is required to allocate tips when their employees work in large food or beverage establishments.
 Allocated tips are the tips that were assigned in addition to the tips that the taxpayer has reported.